Euro zone yields rise as U.S. Treasury yields jump back after rally | Business

 Euro zone yields rise as U.S. Treasury yields jump back after rally

 Benchmark 10-year U.S. Treasury yields, which fell more than 10 basis points on Thursday, undid much of that move and were up 6 bps in early European trade.
-Euro zone bond yields also started the day higher, with Germany's 10-year yield, the benchmark for the region, up nearly 2 basis points to -0.28% at 1014 GMT.
+Euro zone bond yields also started the day higher, with Germany's 10-year yield, the benchmark for the region, up 3 basis points to -0.26%.

 "I'm not surprised to see a pull-back," said Peter McCallum, rates strategist at Mizuho, of Friday's market moves.
 McCallum said it was natural to see some pull-back from the fall in yields seen on Thursday, which he said took place for largely technical reasons, given further expectations for economic data confirming a speedy U.S. economic recovery.